-Buried deep within the US Coast Guard 2011 authorization bill (Section 618 (the emergency beacon provision), H.R.
+Buried deep within the US Coast Guard 2011 authorization bill Section 618 (the emergency beacon provision, H.R.
 3619) is a short paragraph enabling the US Coast Guard to require emergency locator beacons, if it believes they are warranted and to decide how to do it, on pleasure boats when they go offshore.
 What is "offshore?"
 The section essentially defines "offshore" by authorizing the US Coast Guard to require the beacons on pleasure boats when they venture three nautical miles (nm) or more from the U.S. coastline or from the shores of the Great Lakes.

 Advocates say that the measure could save lives while also saving millions each year in search costs.
 Why?
 Because, when the perfectly calm skies that you left under turn into a snarly, life-stealing beast, sometimes, all your skill isn't going to get you home.
 And sometimes the boat itself is what betrays you as she threatens to slip away beneath you.
-You are going to be hard to find - unless you are sending a signal to the satellite who will call the USCG for you.

-This column is about that...
+You are going to be hard to find - unless you are sending a signal to the satellite that will call the USCG for you.
+This column is about that.

-Recap: What's an EPIRB or PLB?
+So, What's an EPIRB or PLB?

-A couple of weeks ago, we wrote about the various locator devices (EPIRBs, PPIRBs and GPIRBs) and how they have evolved.
+Back in the day, we've written about the various locator devices and how they were evolving.
 The main contender is the boat's Emergency Position Indicating Radio Beacon (EPIRB) but the business of search and rescue keeps evolving.
 One of those evolutionary devices, the "PPIRB" (pea-purr-b) is a Personal EPIRB.
 This is what we now call a "PLB" or Personal Locator Beacon.
 You wear it on your person.
 Like the more modern EPIRBs, it has a built-in GPS.
 When you attain a coxswain rating in the USCG Auxiliary (the person responsible for the boat, the crew and the mission), the USCG gives you a PLB.
 "Even if you go hiking, take this with you.
 If you get lost, we've got too much invested in you not to come get you."